Crafting the Ideal Length for your survey

 Survey Type Ideal number of questions

-Short polls 1 to 5
+Short polls 1 - 5

-Customer Feedback Forms 5 to 10
+Customer Feedback Forms 5 - 10

 Employee Engagement Surveys 10 - 15

-Research Surveys 15 to 20 or more
+Research Surveys 15 - 20 and more

-3. Survey Design to Counteract Length
+3. Survey Design Strategies to Counteract Length

 3.1.
 Engaging Visuals